manavshahthgr8/billing-soft/Readme.md

 # Billing Software

 ## Overview
 This project is a billing software application designed to manage and streamline the billing process for businesse of client having 3 firm.
 It provides features such as invoice generation, customer management, and payment tracking.

-This is a personal project made public temporarily.
+This is a personal project done for a client made public temporarily.Any wrong usage will be subject to actions.

 Few manage modules like delete firm or add item is made static to prevent customer distribution